- November 29, 2019

 - You may not download any material or information published, posted, distributed, disseminated, or uploaded by another user that you know, or reasonably should know, cannot be legally distributed in such manner.

-- You may not provide personal information of others without their express permission.
+- You may not provide personal information about others without their express permission.

 - You may not provide personal information of any individuals under the age of 13.